Entando-Hub/entando-agid-template-bundle/README.md

    - Click on "Reload the indexes"
 2. Navigate to Content -> Types
    - Click on "Edit" on each type with code ARG, CRN, NOV and SRV
-   - Set the Default content model for lists as "Lista" followed by the content type's code (e.g. "Lista NOV")
+   - Set the Default content model for lists as "Lista" followed by the content type's code (e.g. "Lista (NOV)")

 ### Set portal's default language to Italian